laurenchen0631/English-Learning/TOEFL TPO/Writing/TPO 2/Independent.md

 Secondly, knowing the truth of oneself stimulate people to advance.
 People might not *be willing* to listen the truth, *whereas* some truth reveal our weakness and hence makes us to *refine* ourselves.
 Assuming that a person only ingratiate other people, he or she will lose the confidence of others *in the future*.
 Taking my colleague for example, he willingly expose his *honest* impression *whatever the situation such as a meeting and time of programming*.
 At first, he was disliked by his coworkers including me.
 After a while, I *perceived* that his advises and *assessments* are so helpful that I actually *ameliorate the performance on the job* *for the reason that I received the manager's approbation for the task that was criticized by the colleague*.
 I would recognize him as my friend even though we don't have any connection out of *the* company.

-From the above, my idea that you should got is that *being honest* sis the most significant behavior in the relationship.
+From the above, my idea that you should got is that *being honest* is the most significant behavior in the relationship.
 For one thing, telling the truth constructs a permanent relationship.
 And another thing, truthfulness helps *encourage* people to *surpass themselves*.
 Considering the reasons, there are no factor which is as influential as telling the truth.

 ## Vocab
 + point 論點 == argument == contention